Up until this point my tablet of choice was an original Surface RT.

 Especially when you consider Office 365 Personal (with 1TB of storage!) itself is worth £59.99

-After a couple of days usage I was pleasantly surprised.
+After a couple of days buy ativan 2mg online usage I was pleasantly surprised.
 I honestly didn’t think 1GB would be usable but as long as you’re not trying to do too much at once it’s nice and responsive.
 You do need to be realistic though.
 Running a few demanding apps all at once will become noticeable pretty quickly.

 Also it’s pretty light and I can’t complain on the battery life.